Mil100057/Myr-Ag-system/docs/data_structure_explanation.md

 - User uploads documents via the web interface
 - Files are temporarily stored here
 - The system processes these files then moves them to `processed/`
+- **Domain Indexing**: Use "Index Documents by Domain" to process documents with specific domain assignment

 ---